oasp/generator-oasp/README.md

 ----
 To get started you simply need to clone this repository and install the dependencies.
 ### 1. Install prerequisites
-You need a Git client to clone the repository and the Node.js platform (including its package manager - npm) which allows Grunt and Bower to install the dependencies and build the application.
+You need a Git client to clone the repository and the Node.js platform (including its package manager - npm) which allows Gulp and Bower to install the dependencies and build the application.
 [Here](https://github.com/oasp/oasp4js-app-template/wiki/Prerequisites) you can learn how to install the prerequisites.
 ### 2. Clone the Git repository
 Clone the application template repository using Git (e.g. to the `myapp` directory):